iammarcol/RNA-Benchmark/README.md

 ❗Chai was excluded from the RNA complex analysis, as its inference is currently limited to a maximum of 2048 tokens, and excluding RNA complexes with >2048 tokens would further reduce the size of our comparable PDB data.
 Boltz failed to predict copmlexes consisting of 5+ protein+RNA subunits due to "out-of-memory" issues, even after the update to a newer 0.4.0 version.
 Therefore, such complexes were not used in our analysis of benchmark data.
 This, along with filtering step resulted in a dataset comprising 50 single RNA (momnomeric RNA) and 46 RNA complexes.
 File **meta.csv** contains only those IDs that were used in the analysis, and should be used as reference.

+❗Note that we cannot distribute ground turth structures from CASP16 targets used in the analysis.
+All solved structures will be available at a certain time at https://predictioncenter.org/casp16/targetlist.cgi

 ## Data

 ```